kelvinndunda/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chgrp change current group to new one if the user is the owner of the current group chmod -r operates files and directories recursively and adds new ownership chown vincent:staff _hello changes ownership recursivly to hello
+chgrp change current group to new one if the user is the owner of the current group chmod -r operates files and directories recursively and adds new ownership chown vincent:staff _hello changes ownership recursivly to hello chown --applies only when the owner is guillaume